axionbio/AxionFileLoader/README.md

 ## Current Version

-This initial release (1.0.0.0) is the first Open Source release of this code.
-It supports the Axis Suite verison 3.5.
+This release (1.1.0.0) was released alongside AxIS 3.7.1 and is the most current version.

 ## Changelog

+### [1.1.0.0] - 2022-10-14

+Released alongside AxIS 3.7.1

+#### Added

+- Added support for files recorded in the new Neural Broadband mode
+- Added Duration field to the headers to indicate duration (in seconds) of the data set.

+### [1.0.0.0]

-1.0.0.0 - Initial public release!
+- Initial public release!